 Compressors let you control the dynamic range of your tracks making the whole mix sound more congruent, and they also add punch to the mix as well.
 Generally speaking, mastering compressors are usually inserted very early on in the mastering chain.

 9. Shadow Hills Mastering Compressor ($299)

-Shadow Hills was founded by unsung audio genius Peter Reardon, his Mastering Compressor is a lauded piece of hardware which has been used on songs from Foo Fighters, Beck, and Green Day, among countless others.
-Brainworx have created a plug-in emulation which truly captures the essence of the original; this is the crème de la crème of mastering compression!
+Shadow Hills was founded by unsung audio genius Peter Reardon, his Mastering Compressor is a lauded piece of hardware that has been used on songs from Foo Fighters, Beck, and Green Day, among countless others.
+Brainworx have created a plug-in emulation that truly captures the essence of the original; this is the crème de la crème of mastering compression!

 Shadow Hills Mastering Compressor’s GUI has a military feel to it.
 It can be used either as a stereo or dual mono compressor.
 Mastering Compressor offers both optical and discrete sections for two-stage compression.
 You can also choose between 3 different output transformer modes: nickel for high-end sheen, iron for midrange oomph, and steel for low-end harmonic distortion.

 Mastering Compressor is available as a 64-bit VST2/VST3 for Mac and Windows.
 Hills can be alive with the sound of music for $299 (currently on sale at half the price).

 Find out more about the Shadow Hills Mastering Compressor here.

 Best bang for your buck mastering compressor.

 Next up, we have an emulation by Waves of the master buss compression section of the SSL 4000 G. Not a ton of features on offer from this one but this compressor is extremely beginner-friendly, offering a great cohesive squeeze at a fair price tag and providing you with a lot of control over the dynamic range of the mix.